7 essential Pomeranian truths that will change how you see this tiny breed

 Nutrition

 The average Pomeranian weighs four to seven pounds.
-Because they are so small, they eat low quantities of food.
+Because they are so small, they consume relatively small quantities of food.
 The average adult Pomeranian eats about ⅓ to 1 cup of food a day.

 Before you pick the dog food for your pup, consider the kibble’s quality to ensure it has all the nutrients your pup will need.